fractal-n/MarsRovers/README.md

 - The Map class is the landscape for rover to run upon.
 - Rover class represent the rover itself.
 It can perform actions based on the given instruction.
 It can also report its current location and alert user if it went over the map boundary.
 - Scenario is the driver for these 2 objects.
 It parse input and coordiates the actions between the objects.
-- Program is a mechanism to read input, create scenarios, and execute each of them.
+- Program is a mechanism to process input, create instances, and execute each of them.

 ### How to run